-Co-chaired by Doctors Nelson N. Stone, MD and Richard G. Stock, MD, the Southwest Prostate Cancer Symposium™ (formerly Scottsdale Prostate Cancer Symposium) has been held in Scottsdale, AZ for 24 years.
-This multi-day conference is intended for urologists, radiation oncologists, medical oncologists, physicists, and other healthcare professionals involved in the treatment of prostate cancer.
-It will educate the attendees about advances in management of localized and advanced prostate cancer with a focus on imaging, technology, and training in the related devices.
+Designed by both urologists and radiation oncologists, the Southwest Prostate Cancer Symposium (SPCS) is a multi-day, CME-accredited conference intended for urologists, radiation oncologists, medical oncologists, physicists, and other healthcare professionals involved in the treatment of prostate cancer.
+It will educate the attendees about advances in the management of localized and advanced prostate cancer, with a focus on imaging, technology, and training in the related devices and techniques.